nanubau/Ping-Pong/README.md

-open the link in browser to see the winners
+open the link in browser to see the winner